KYVENetwork/docs/docs/token_holders/delegating.md

   </TabItem>
 </Tabs>

 You can simply connect your wallet on the top right of the page and make sure you have some $KYVE that you want to delegate.
-On the 'Staking' page you can see a list of all chain nodes which are actively running in the network.
+On the 'Staking' page, you can see a list of all chain nodes which are actively running in the network.
 After choosing a node based on certain factors like APY, commission or uptime you can delegate by clicking on the node itself or on the right button 'Delegate'.

 The following example shows the delegation with the Ping explorer on the Kaon network.